joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/setting-size-scale-and-orientation.md

       private var rect1:Rectangle = new Rectangle(0, 0, 400, 200);
       myPrintJob.addPage(sheet, rect1);

-- If you haven’t already specified a Rectangle object, you can do it within the call itself, as in the following example:
+- If you haven't already specified a Rectangle object, you can do it within the call itself, as in the following example:

       myPrintJob.addPage(sheet, new Rectangle(0, 0, 100, 100));

-- If you plan to provide values for the third parameter in the `addPage()` call, but don’t want to specify a rectangle, you can use `null` for the second parameter, as in the following;
+- If you plan to provide values for the third parameter in the `addPage()` call, but don't want to specify a rectangle, you can use `null` for the second parameter, as in the following;

       myPrintJob.addPage(sheet, null, options);